jojomoto/Elliptic-Curve/README.md

 # Elliptic-Curve
-Discrete Elliptic Curve Over a Finite Field
+Elliptic Curve Over a Finite Field

 The EllipticCurve.py works with Field.py to assign prime field elements to a elliptic curve point.